NetaDAOAcademy/CoiningReason/readme.md

 * Elizabeth Edwards, "Money and Literature," from _Money and Coinage in the Middle Ages_ (ed Rory Naismith)

 * Anna Kornbluh, "Fictitious Capital/Real Psyche: Metalepsis, Psychologism, and the Grounds of Finance," from _Realizing Capital: Financial and Psychic Economies in Victorian Form_

-* Frances Ferguson, "Bitcoin: A Reader's Guide (The Beauty of the Very Idea)," from _Critical Inquiry_

 **Session 3.
 Poetry, Money, Grief**